There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

-The Plain of Six Glaciers Hike near Lake Louise
+Plain of Six Glaciers Hike near Lake Louise

-The Plain of Six Glaciers hike which ends near a tea house above Lake Louise is a beauty.
+The Plain of Six Glaciers hike which ends near the Plain of Six Glaciers Teahouse above Lake Louise is a beauty.
 But the crowds are there unless you pick your times – early mornings, late afternoons or in the fall when the crowds have dispersed.
-It’s an interesting hike because of the views it affords of Lake Louise from a different angle and the glaciers near the end point.
+It’s an interesting hike because of the views it affords of Lake Louise from a different angle and the glorious glaciers near the end point.

-The hike to the Plain of Six Glaciers Teahouse starts on the path by the turquoise-coloured waters of Lake Louise.
+The Plain of Six Glaciers hike to the Teahouse starts on the path by the turquoise-coloured waters of Lake Louise.
 Initially you have to cut and duck through the tourists to get anywhere.

 If you can get over that then you’ll be treated to the sights of Mt.
 Lefroy and Mt.
 Victoria along with six glaciers – some of which look like they could break off into pieces at any time.
 There are wildflowers around too – not in copious quantities but enough to add some colour to the hike.